 When things go bad for Spider-Man, he sells his marriage to the Devil.
 When things go bad for the Hulk, he picks a fight with God.

-In the recent Chaos War event, the Hulk and his family (yes, he has a family of gamma-powered beings now) played a key role in defeating a creature that threatened to plunge the universe into the chaos that existed before the dawn of time.
+In the Chaos War event, the Hulk and his gamma-irradiated family played a key role in defeating a creature that threatened to plunge the universe into the chaos that existed before the dawn of time.
 In doing so, Zeus, the most powerful of the Greek gods, was returned to life.
 He raised a new Mount Olympus right off the eastern coast of the United States.
-As of this writing, this is the most recent issue of the Hulk, so the full ramifications of the event have yet to be explored.

 #9: Top of the World, Sym (The Incredible Hulk Annual #13)